-- 1. Valuation standards and method for securities - (1) Held-to-maturity securities

-Amortized cost method (Straight-line method)

-(2) Shares held in subsidiaries and affiliates

-Cost method based on the moving-average method

-(3) Other securities:

-Items other than stocks and other with no market price
+- 1. Valuation standards and method for securities - (1) Held-to-maturity securities - Amortized cost method (Straight-line method) - (2) Shares held in subsidiaries and affiliates - Cost method based on the moving-average method - (3) Other securities: - Items other than stocks, etc. for which market quotations are not readily available